 - Multiple: Keep this option unchecked.

 - Hosting method: Set the hosting method to Hosted By Contentstack.

 - Extension Source Code: In this field, you need to enter the extension code.
-To get the code, contact our Support team.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.
 Once you have downloaded the code, copy the code from the index.html file located in the root folder and paste it in the Extension source code field.